teamnovu/educa-federation-client-example/README.md

 ## Setup

+First clone this repository in your prefered folder:

+    git clone git@github.com:teamnovu/educa-federation-client-example.git

+(You can also download this repository as zip at https://github.com/teamnovu/educa-federation-client-example/archive/master.zip)

-You need to install the composer packages first:
+Then you need to install the composer packages first:

     composer install